If you’re planning a trip to Macau, Calçada do Amparo is an underrated creative area worth checking out.

-Located in the heart of Central Macau, the area of “Calçada do Amparo” dates back to 1685 and was once home to an important customs service house for the Qing Dynasty.
-Fast forward to 2017 and this hidden alley way has been resurrected into a thriving hub for Macau’s creative minds.
-Just a few minutes-walk from the famous Ruins of St Paul, you stumble upon a large selection of stores, exhibition spaces and food shops.
-This quiet hipster renaissance of sorts is a great place to explore on your next trip over to Macau, and of course the colourful shop fronts are just begging to fill up your Instagram feed.
+Located in the heart of Macau, the area of “Calçada do Amparo” dates back to 1685 and was once home to an important customs service house for the Qing Dynasty.
+Fast forward to 2019 and this hidden alleyway has been resurrected into a thriving hub for Macau’s creative minds.
+Just a few minutes walk from the famous Ruins of St Paul, you stumble upon a great selection of stores, exhibition spaces and food shops.
+This quiet hipster renaissance is a great place to explore on your next trip over to Macau – the colourful shop fronts are just begging to fill up your Instagram feed.

 What to Eat and Drink:

-If you are over in Macau and looking for authentic Macanese cuisine for lunch or dinner, look no further than Café Sab 8.
-Located in Patio de Chon Sau, the restaurant is owned and operated by two local Macanese’s sisters.
-They serve up an array of dishes, but the most popular item is the traditional Minchi, a true and authentic Macanese dish, made with minced pork and diced potatoes relished with soy sauce and topped with a fried egg.
+If you are looking for authentic Macanese cuisine for lunch or dinner, look no further than Café Sab 8.
+Located in Patio de Chon Sau, the restaurant is owned and operated by two local Macanese sisters.
+This spot serves up an array of dishes, but the most popular item is the traditional Minchi, a true and authentic Macanese dish, made with minced pork and diced potatoes with soy sauce and topped with a fried egg.
 While it sounds quite simple, if you haven’t tried this, you haven’t tried Macanese food.
 This was the dish of my childhood in Macau!
-The Café is filled with locals enjoying their lunch and Macanese artist, Aquino da Silva, decorates the walls with portrait drawings and sketches.
+The Café is filled with locals enjoying their lunch and Macanese artist, Aquino da Silva, has decorated the walls with portrait drawings and sketches.

 If you have been to Portugal then you know what a Bifana or Prego is; if you haven’t, then Food Truck is the place to go.
 Located next to Beer Temple, it’s an easy on-the-go option, serving up authentic Portuguese snacks.
 I love the fried steak in bread (prego) and the traditional pork steak in bread (bifana), and at MOP$28 for one, it’s a bargain.
 With limited seating, it’s not a place to dine with a group, but it is a great snack or light lunch option while exploring the surrounding streets.